McLaren MCL33: Mid-season

-Livery
+Sponsorship and livery

 In Abu Dhabi, to mark Alonso's final race (he eventually returned in 2021), Alonso's car ran with a special livery with an emblazoned yellow, red and blue stripes (representing his home region in Asturias) on the engine cover.
-This was the first time in 32-years that McLaren had ran with a special livery since the 1986 Portuguese Grand Prix where Keke Rosberg's MP4/2C was yellow to promote the Marlboro Lights.
+This was the first time in 32-years that McLaren had run with a special livery since the 1986 Portuguese Grand Prix where Keke Rosberg's MP4/2C was yellow to promote the Marlboro Lights.

 Post-competition

-Alonso's MCL33 was currently on display at the Petersen Automotive Museum in Los Angeles.
+In August 2021, Alonso's MCL33 was on display at the Petersen Automotive Museum in Los Angeles.